 - When you are content to be simply yourself and don’t compare or compete, everybody will respect you.

 - Be content with what you have; rejoice in the way social things are.
-When you realize there is nothing lacking.
+When you realize nothing is lacking.
 The whole world belongs to you.

 - Treat those who are good with goodness, and also treat those who are not good with goodness.
 Thus goodness is attained.